Broadway, Somerset

-Broadway is a village and civil parish in Somerset, England, situated 3 mi west of Ilminster and 5 mi north of Chard in the South Somerset district.
-The parish has a population of 740.
+Broadway is a village and civil parish in Somerset, England, situated 3 mi west of Ilminster and 5 mi north of Chard.
+The parish has a population of 830 in 2021, up from 740 in 2011.
 The parish includes the nearby hamlet of Hare.

 History

 In the Domesday Book of 1086, the village was known as Bradewei and located in ancient hundred of Abdick.

 By the 14th century, Broadway was part of the hundred of Abdick and Bulstone.
 Broadway was known as Brodewaye in 1586.

 Everys Almhouses date from the late 16th or early 17th century.
 They were founded after litigation over the 1558 will of Alexander Every.

 The Tudor Cottage on Broadway Street was built as a farmhouse in the 16th century.